Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Introduction

-Stochastic optimal control approaches based on Partially Observable Markov Decision Processes (POMDPs) can tackle many of the challenges posed above \cite{madanat1993a, ellis1995a, papakonstantinou2014corrod, papakonstantinou2018a}.
+Stochastic optimal control approaches based on Markov Decision Processes (MDPs) and Partially Observable Markov Decision Processes (POMDPs) can tackle many of the aforementioned challenges \cite{frangopol2007bridge, papakonstantinou2014corrod, papakonstantinou2018a}.
 POMDPs' dynamic programming principles alleviate the curse of history and enable adaptive reasoning in the presence of noisy real-time data \cite{kaelbling1998a}.
 Numerous research efforts, including \cite{papakonstantinou2014a, papakonstantinou2014partII, papakonstantinou2016point, memarzadeh2016aIntegrated, schoebi2016a, memarzadeh2015optimal}, have explored and proved the successful POMDP use and efficient performance in I\&M planning problems.
-More recently, \cite{KIVANC2022108195} discusses the use of factored POMDPs for maintenance optimization of multi-component systems under uncertainty, while in \cite{GUO2022108683} a Predictive Markov Decision Process is suggested for optimizing I\&M strategies of partially observable multi-state systems.
-In \cite{MORATO2022102140}, POMDPs are combined with dynamic Bayesian networks, to balance the costs of maintenance actions and observations against the risk of structural failures, and results are thoroughly compared with several heuristic-based baselines, whereas in \citep{arcieri2023bridging} a robust POMDP approach is suggested, considering model uncertainty.
+In \cite{MORATO2022102140}, POMDPs are also combined with dynamic Bayesian networks, to balance the costs of maintenance actions and observations against the risk of structural failures, whereas in \citep{arcieri2023bridging} a robust POMDP approach is suggested, considering model uncertainty.
 POMDPs have also been used for pavement management, as in \citep{madanat1993a, madanat1994a, guillaumot2003adaptive}, while in \cite{ZHANG2023104054} a stochastic condition-based I\&M optimization is suggested, and in \cite{SHON2021103328} a bottom-up dynamic programming solution is presented for the optimization problem.
 There are many ways to efficiently solve POMDPs to global optimality, e.g. \cite{pineau2003a,papakonstantinou2018a, spaan2005a, shani2013a,lovejoy1991survey}.
-However, unfortunately, most traditional algorithms still often fail to scale on large systems with multiple components.
+However, unfortunately, most traditional algorithms still fail to efficiently scale to large systems with multiple components.